XxRoberto24xX/F1DataVisualization/README.md

 - **Source:** [Kaggle - Formula 1 World Championship (1950 - 2020)](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020)
 - **Author:** Rohan Rao

-Make sure to download the dataset and place it in the appropriate folder as expected by the scripts in this project.
+Not all the dataset .csv had been used but the ones needed are already included in the proyect.

 ## 🛠️ Technologies Used